 - How is the course delivered?
 The freelance journalism course is provided completely online.
 You will be emailed 12 modules of course work, which covers the fundamentals of becoming a freelance journalist.
 You complete this online journalism course at home, at your own pace.

-How long does the course take?
-Your online journalism course can be delivered to you over either 12 or 24 weeks.
-The course is designed to be self-paced, meaning their are no set deadlines for your work.
-Whilst it is recommended that you submit work on a regular basis and get into the habit of keeping deadlines, you have up to 2 years to submit your work.
+- How long does the course take?
+Your online freelance journalism course can be delivered to you over either 12 or 24 weeks.
+The course is designed to be self-paced, meaning there are no set deadlines for your work.
+Whilst it is recommended that you submit work on a regular basis and get into the habit of keeping deadlines, you have up a year to submit your work.

-Do I have to have a background in journalism?
+- Do I have to have a background in journalism?
 No, this online journalism course is specifically structured for students with no experience in the field of journalism.
 In fact the College, along with most editors and publishers, welcome beginning writers.
 The world is constantly in need of new material and new talent.

-How long are the assignments?
+- How long are the assignments?
 There are a variety of assignments to submit to the College.
 Some are shorter than others but each requires the development of ideas and/or research into topics.
 The College advises to allow a minimum of four hours per assignment and as with everything in life, the more you put into it, the more you will get out of it.

-How do I communicate with my tutor?
+- How do I communicate with my tutor?
 Contact with your tutor occurs via email.
 We encourage all of our students to direct questions to the College, which will then be forwarded onto your tutor.
 Any administration questions will be addressed by College staff.

-How do I enrol?
+- How do I enrol?
 Enroling is easy!
 Follow this link to our sign-up page.
 If you are experiencing any difficulties, let us know via our contact us page, and we will be happy to assist.